 Friends of the Library

-The library first opened as the College Hill Public Library on June 16, 1989 in an 800 square foot, double wide trailer which served as a temporary facility until more permanent quarters were built.
-The current building opened in February 1994, and was renamed in 2010 for C. Blythe Andrews, Jr., a publisher of the Florida Sentinel Bulletin.
+The library first opened as the College Hill Public Library in June 1989 in an 800 square foot double wide trailer which served as a temporary facility until more permanent quarters were built.
+The original building opened in February 1994 and was renamed in 2010 in honor of C. Blythe Andrews, Jr., owner-publisher of the Florida Sentinel Bulletin.